makkus/freckles/src/freckles/doc/getting_started.md

 You might very well be happy enough to be able to run any of the prepared *frecklets* that ship with *frecklets*, or are available via the [community repository](https://TODO).

 But maybe you'd like to combine a few of those *frecklets*, and create your own re-usable, share-able scripts, to do custom tasks?
 This is quite easy to do with *freckles*.
-All you need to know is how to create a [YAML](https://yaml.org) file (let's call it ``hello-world.frecklet``), and assemble the tasks you need done.
+All you need to know is how to create a [YAML](https://yaml.org) file, and assemble the tasks you need done.

 <!-- begin block your first frecklet -->
 ### Your first *frecklet*